Best Exercises for Sleep Apnea Patients

 Open your mouth wide and try to move your tongue near your teeth as much as possible.
 This can help in lifting your uvula.
 Do this ten times for 5 seconds each.

 This exercise can help in strengthening the thin and long muscles of your throat.
 These muscles are the root of all sleep apnea-related problems.
 Once they turn stronger than before, you are on your way to reducing sleep apnea.

 Exercise 3: Exercise your tongue

-The main cause of obstructive sleep apnea or OSA is the sudden collapse of the tongue that can block your airways.
+The main cause of obstructive sleep apnea syndrome or OSA is the sudden collapse of the tongue that can block the airflow to your upper airways.
 Due to this, you should give importance to different kinds of tongue exercises to strengthen it and prevent it from collapsing during the night.

 Let’s take a look at some of the best exercises, especially for the tongue:

 - Say ‘door’ and position your tongue on the upper side behind the teeth and near the soft palate.
 Keep it this way for 4 to 5 minutes.

 - Keep your tongue on the bottom of your mouth and brush your upper and side teeth.
 You can repeat this movement five times in one go and do it three times a day.